UNINETTSigma2/documentation/jobs/batch_system.md

 Batch system
 ============

-The Stallo system is a resource that is shared between many of users and to ensure fair use everyone must do their computations by submitting jobs through a batch system that will execute the applications on the available resources.
+The Fram system is a resource that is shared between many of users and to ensure fair use everyone must do their computations by submitting jobs through a batch system that will execute the applications on the available resources.

-The batch system on Stallo is [SLURM](http://slurm.schedmd.com/) (Simple Linux Utility for Resource Management.)
+The batch system on Fram is [SLURM](http://slurm.schedmd.com/) (Simple Linux Utility for Resource Management.)

-If you are already used to Torque/Maui, but not SLURM, you might find this [Quick Guide to translate PBS/Torque to SLURM](torque_slurm_table) useful.
+If you are already used to Torque/Maui, but not SLURM, you might find this [Quick Guide to translate PBS/Torque to SLURM](jobs/torque_slurm_table.md) useful.

 Creating a job script